 The McGuire Programme has been life-changing for me.
 After joining the program I have reached further than I could ever have imagined.
 Today I speak on the phone at work, which I thought was impossible before my first course.
 I have successfully given speeches at the Toastmasters and also managed to tell my story about my stutter at a Danish theatre in front of 200 people, leaving the audience to tears.
 My story was in Danish and can be found using the link below:

 I live in Denmark and was born and raised here.
-Being of Turkish origin it has always meant something for me to bring the programme to Turkey and to help stutterers gain control over their speech.
-Therefore I took the role of Regional Director of Turkey in 2016.
-I hope that I can give back what I have gained from the programme and I am ready to help bring hope to Turkey.
+Being of Turkish origin it has always meant something for me to bring the programme to Turkey and to help stutterers gaining control over their speech.
+Therefore I took the role as Regional Director of Turkey in 2016.
+I hope that I can give back what I have gained from the programme and I am ready to help bringing the hope to Turkey.